 Usborne has Activities for Kids which has lots of free resources available to help keep children entertained and engaged with topics they are already studying at school and with new ideas that will expand their minds.

 Netflix has put some of its educational programming on YouTube for free.
 For instance, they’ve put all 8 episodes of David Attenborough’s nature series Our Planet and the Explained series

 Cornerstones are releasing a set of Big Idea challenge cards each week.
 These are enjoyable, purposeful tasks that children can do independently or with family members while learning from home.

 ICT Games have free online games to support maths and literacy learning including spelling, phonics letter formation, place value, counting, ordering numbers and simple sums.

 Days Out with the Kids have put together 100 plus activities to do indoors with children with links to videos and downloadable resources.

-The National Trust have some great ideas for family activities to do this spring either in the house or your garden.
+The National Trust have some great ideas for family activities to do either in the house or your garden.